allegro/dotnet-utils/src/Allegro.Extensions.DependencyCall/README.md

 }
 ```

-Of course some of developers will additionally solve common network related issues (fallacies of distributed computing) like:
+Of course, some developers will additionally solve common network-related issues (fallacies of distributed computing) like:
 - handle exceptions on serialization/deserialization
 - add Polly to handle transient errors
 - add logging of kind
-- change default timeout to more user friendly
+- change default timeout to a more user friendly

-More experienced developers might even add:
+In advanced solutions we even might find:
-- some metrics to be able to observe dependency behaviour
+- some metrics to be able to observe dependency behavior
 - introduce business fallbacks if possible with monitoring

-Last issue related to this approach is assumption, that this service has single responsibility (purpose) to call external service.
+The last issue related to this approach is an assumption, that this service has single responsibility (purpose) to call external service.
-From technical point of view, probably we can say so.
+From a technical point of view, probably we can say so.
-However, from business/application logic perspective each call will have different behaviour for aspects like:
+However, from a business/application logic perspective, each call will have different behavior for aspects like:
 - time to process
     - can wait longer for save than read data;
-  - depending on business case different timeout might be applied;
+    - depending on the business case different timeout might be applied;
 - error handling strategy
     - do we support idempotency;
-  - maybe we are able to wait longer and retry in some processes and can't in others;
+    - maybe we can wait longer and retry in some processes and can't in others;
 - fallback strategy
     - we can fallback GET more likely than POST;
-  - in some cases we can fallback even missing data or outage of database;
+    - in some cases, we can fallback even if missing data or an outage of a database;
-  - depends on business case same api method might be fallback differently;
+    - depending on the business case same API method might be fallback differently;
 - usage purpose
-  - some api can expose multiple functionalities for different purposes and mixing them might be hard for user to learn which should be used in his scenario;
+    - some APIs can expose multiple functionalities for different purposes and mixing them might be hard for the user to learn which should be used in his scenario;

 ## Basic usage

-Main part of this packages is `DependencyCall` abstraction.
+The main part of this package is the `DependencyCall` abstraction.
 Basic usage is:

 ```c#
 public class SampleDependencyCall : DependencyCall<SampleRequestData, SampleResponseData>